kablamo/puppet/README.md

 main reason for going through all this trouble.
 I want to more easily handle catastrophic failures or switching hosting providers.

-Also:

-    mkdir ~/.ssh
-    chmod g-rwx,o-rwx ~/.ssh
-    cat >> ~/.ssh/authorized_keys2

 What it does not do
 -------------------

 This is mostly a list of tasks for myself.
-I should make this into a bootstrap script.

     adduser eric
     passwd
     adduser eric sudo

     # if wget fails, but ping works, disable ipv6 in /etc/network/interfaces
+    #    and restart the interfaces with 'ifdown eth0 && ifup eth0'

+    # generate new ssh keys with 'ssh-keygen -t dsa'
+    # add new public key to github:    https://github.com/settings/ssh
+    # add new public key to bitbucket: https://bitbucket.org/account/user/kablamo/ssh-keys/